steven-fox/laravel-short-urls/README.md

     - Browser version
     - Referer url
     - Device type
-    - Full user agent
+    - Full user agent string
-  - Forward query params
+  - Forwarding query params
-    - And maybe an option to apply a certain set of query params?
+    - (Future feature) Ability to apply a certain set of query params to all redirections (like setting utm_campaign/utm_source/etc automatically).
-  - Using https for the destination url
+  - Forcing https for the destination url
-  - All options have configurable default (globally) but can be overridden for each short url
+  - All options have a configurable default setting but can be overridden for each short url.
-- How to handle custom attributes on the ShortUrl model?
-  - Mailcoach method where the model classes are dynamic and users can easily override them?
-  - Short url package method with a beforeCreate() method that loops through callbacks?
-- Use the Conditional trait on the PendingShortUrl class.
-- Custom prefix or fully-customized route (with ability to turn off default route)
+- Short url routes can have a custom prefix or a fully-customized route (with ability to turn off default route).
-- Custom middleware for the route
+- Custom middleware for the route.
-- Custom database connection
+- Custom database connections for each model.
 - Model factories
 - Visit analytics
   - Charts with customizable timespan
+- An admin UI to easily manage short urls, campaigns, and review visit analytics.
 - API to CRUD short urls and visits (so someone could deploy this as a solo app and interact with it from a separate service)

+### Future Features (v2):
+- Pixel tracking
+- Public stats
+- Short url tagging
+- Short url descriptions
+- QR codes
+- Smart urls (redirect to multiple urls based on device, browser, location, etc)
+- Webhooks

 ## Installation